Derek Pamukoff, PhD

 Office: KHS 222

 Telephone: (657) 278-3433

-Dr. Derek Pamukoff is an Assistant Professor in Kinesiology at California State University, Fullerton (CSUF) with expertise in Biomechanics.
+Dr. Derek Pamukoff is an Assistant Professor in Kinesiology) with expertise in Biomechanics.
 He received a Bachelor of Science (Honors) degree from McMaster University in Kinesiology in 2009, and a Master of Science degree from Wake Forest University in Health and Exercise Science in 2011.
-During his undergraduate and master’s degrees, he was also a varsity cross-country and track and field athlete.
+During his undergraduate and master’s degrees, he was also a cross-country and track and field student-athlete.
 He completed his PhD at the University of North Carolina at Chapel Hill in 2015 in Interdisciplinary Human Movement Science (Specialization: Biomechanics).
-Dr. Pamukoff’s research has previously been funded by research grants from the American College of Sports Medicine (ACSM) and the American Society of Biomechanics (ASB).
-He has also been recognized for his research with awards from the ACSM Biomechanics Interest Group, and is an active member of ACSM, ASB, and the Osteoarthritis Research Society International.
-He has published manuscripts in many peer-reviewed journals including Clinical Biomechanics, The Journal of Electromyography & Kinesiology, and Archives of Physical Medicine & Rehabilitation.
+Dr. Pamukoff’s research has previously been funded by grants from the American College of Sports Medicine (ACSM) and the California Program for Education and Research in Biotechnology.
+He has also been recognized for his research with awards from the ACSM Biomechanics Interest Group , and is an active member of the ACSM, American Society of Biomechanics , and the Osteoarthritis Research Society International .
+Dr. Pamukoff also serves on the board of directors for the Prader-Willi California Foundation.

 **Interested undergraduate and graduate students are encouraged to contact Dr. Pamukoff directly via email: firstname.lastname@example.org